Let’s start from the basics and learn how to become a digital nomad, what it means, and how to travel the world working from anywhere.

 - The freedom of working on your own terms, even when you have deadlines, you still decide which part of the day is dedicated to working and which part is to rest or fun.

-- The freedom of being anywhere you want in this world
+- The freedom of being anywhere you want in this world because the only thing you need is a good laptop.

 - The most amazing feeling that you own your life and your time.
 This one is priceless.